elk-git/elk-animplayer/README.md

 This resource is an simple resource working for RedM.
 This will help you navigate the endless animations built into rdr2.
 ```
-A list can be found -> https://rdr2.mooshe.tv/animations/
+A full animationlist can be found -> https://rdr2.mooshe.tv/animations/
 ```

 To use the script, type /animplayer in the chat.
 The nui will be brought up, which can be exited by pressing ESCAPE.
 This resource is simple but is a nice add to a dev-server in the making of trying new animations to add into an already working animation script for roleplaying.